-Prior to joining World Council, Edwards worked for the Credit Union National Association (CUNA) in Washington, D.C., as its senior assistant general counsel.
+Prior to joining World Council, Michael worked for the Credit Union National Association (CUNA) in Washington, D.C., as its senior assistant general counsel.
 At CUNA, he advocated for credit unions’ interests before U.S. regulatory agencies and the U.S. Congress and advised on litigation and other legal matters.
-Edwards also has worked as an articles editor for the American Bar Association’s Administrative Law Review and for a Philadelphia law firm.
-He holds J.D. degrees from American University-Washington College of Law, an M.A. in International Affairs with an international development specialization from American University-School of International Service and a B.A. in English from the University of Pennsylvania.
+Michael also has worked as an articles editor for the American Bar Association’s Administrative Law Review and for a Philadelphia law firm.
+He holds JD degrees from American University-Washington College of Law, an MA in international affairs with an international development specialization from American University-School of International Service and a BA in English from the University of Pennsylvania.

 Paul Hazen became executive director of the Overseas Cooperative Development Council in February 2012.
-Previously, he represented one of the member organizations and served as OCDC’s board chair and as a board member.
+Previously, he represented one of its member organizations and served as OCDC’s board chair and as a board member.
 One of his most-recent initiatives with OCDC is the formation of its Research Group, whose mission is to research, formulate and share effective strategies for the development, performance and growth of cooperatives in developing countries.

 Prior to joining OCDC, Hazen was CEO of the Washington, D.C.-based National Cooperative Business Association.
 Under Hazen’s leadership, NCBA’s cooperative development portfolio grew from $8 million to over $30 million annually.
 During his 25-year tenure with the organization, he held key positions, including chief operating officer, vice president of public policy, vice president of member services and director of consumer cooperatives.

 In demand for his cooperative expertise, Hazen speaks frequently at national and international forums on the role of cooperatives in community and economic development.
-In 2001, he was named CEO Communicator of the Year by the Cooperative Communicators Association.
+He is a past recipient of the CEO Communicator of the Year award from the Cooperative Communicators Association.